jeffpatton1971/armtemplates/README.md

 - 11/07 : ~~Update OMS regions~~

 # Change Log
+- 01/24 : Updated loadbalancer template with new properties, see documentation
 - 01/24 : Updated loadbalancer template to provide the armtemplate output
 - 01/24 : Updated apiVersion to 2018-08-01 on loadbalancer template
 - 01/24 : Updated apiVersion to 2018-08-01 on virtualNetwork template